-- (7) A request for lump-sum settlement of medical benefits must include the following information: - (a) copy of medical reports documenting maximum medical improvement, current diagnosis, and recommendations for future treatment, if any; - (b) specific dollar amount of the settlement allocated to medical benefits; - (c) statement from the claimant and insurer as to why it is in the best interest of the parties to settle medical benefits; - (d) statement signed by the claimant to acknowledge the claimant understands which specific medical benefits will terminate upon settlement; - (e) statement signed by the claimant to acknowledge the claimant is on notice and understands that the future medical benefits settled under the agreement may not be covered by secondary healthcare payers such as Medicare, Medicaid, or other health insurers; and - (f) submission of the following completed forms to the department: - "Summary of Settlement of Medical Benefits" form with original signatures by the claimant and the insurer or the insurer's authorized representative; and - (ii) "Petition for Settlement Injury/Occupational Disease Medical Benefits Closed On An Accepted Claim" form with original signatures by the claimant, a witness, and the insurer or the insurer's authorized representative. - (8) The total value of the workers' compensation benefits may be discounted at the current rate established by the department when an insurer calculates a conversion to a lump-sum payment.
+- (4) A petition for lump-sum conversion of permanent total benefits involves the partial or total elimination of existing delinquent or outstanding debts, a debt management plan must be described and include: - (5) If a permanent total benefit lump-sum proposal involves a business venture, the proposal must include a business plan that shows the net income available to the worker after business expenses are paid. - (6) A request for lump-sum settlement of medical benefits must include the following completed forms: - (a) "Petition for Settlement Injury/Occupational Disease Medical Benefits Closed On An Accepted Claim" form signed by the claimant, a witness, and the insurer or the insurer's authorized representative; - (b) "Recap Sheet" form signed by the claimant and the insurer or the insurer's authorized representative; and - (c) "Summary of Settlement of Medical Benefits" form signed by the claimant and the insurer or the insurer's authorized representative. - (7) The total value of the workers' compensation benefits may be discounted at the current rate established by the department when an insurer calculates a conversion to a lump-sum payment.
 Only for claims with dates of injury between April 15, 1985 and June 30, 1987, the lump-sum payment may be discounted by 7%, compounded annually.

 History: 39-71-203, MCA; IMP, 39-71-741, MCA; NEW, 1985 MAR p.
 1564, Eff.
 10/18/85; AMD, 2013 MAR p.
 841, Eff.
-5/24/13.
+5/24/13; AMD, 2024 MAR p.
+1066, Eff.
+5/11/24.